Convolutions of sets with bounded VC-dimension are uniformly continuous: Bohr sets and the abelian case

 We shall apply this through the following direct consequence:

 \begin{lemma} If $B$ is a regular Bohr set of rank $d$ and $t \in B_\delta$ with $\delta \leq \epsilon/24d$, then

 \end{lemma}

-Not all Bohr sets are regular in this way, but regular dilates are easy to find: \begin{lemma} If $B$ is a Bohr set, then there is a $\tau \in [\frac{1}{2}, 1]$ for which $B_\tau$ is regular. \end{lemma}
+Not all Bohr sets are regular in this way, but regular dilates are plentiful: \begin{lemma} If $B$ is a Bohr set, then there is a $\tau \in [\frac{1}{2}, 1]$ for which $B_\tau$ is regular. \end{lemma} One can prove this in the same way as \cite[Lemma 4.25]{TV}, just taking into account the aforementioned difference in conventions for defining Bohr sets.

 For our proof of Theorem \ref{thm:mainAbelian}, we shall use the Fourier transform: \begin{defn} Let $G$ be a finite abelian group.
 We define the Fourier transform of a function $f : G \to \C$ to be the function $\fhat : \Ghat \to \C$ given by